-12.3.6 Data sources
+13.3.6 Data sources

 For batch ingestion the feature store supports dataframes and files (i.e. csv & parquet).
-The files can reside on S3, NFS, Azure blob storage, or the Iguazio platform.
+The files can reside on S3, NFS, SQL (for example, MYSQL), Azure blob storage, or the Iguazio platform.
 MLRun also supports Google BigQuery as a data source.
-When working with S3/Azure, there are additional requirements.
-Use pip install mlrun[s3] or pip install mlrun[azure-blob-storage] to install them.